 Things to remember:

-- D-Mannose product differ one from another, and the quality, purity and origin may wary from brand to brand and even from a batch to a batch.
-Buy quality brands made in USA
+- D-Mannose products differ one from another, and the quality, purity, and origin may vary from brand to brand and even from a batch to a batch.
+Buy quality brands made in the USA

 - Stay at home since you might develop diarrhea

 - Don’t be surprised if you feel bloated